1. Begin with gratitude.

 Everything begins in the heart and mind.
 Every great achievement began in the mind of one person.
 They dared to dream, to believe that it was possible.
 Take some time to allow yourself to ask, What if?
 Think big.
 Don’t let negative thinking discourage you.

-Rich people live in a world of abundance.
-Poor people live in a world of limitation.
+Fulfilled people live in a world of abundance.
+Others live in a world of limitation.

-Poor people think there’s not enough to go around in the world.
+Some people think there’s not enough to go around in the world.
 They come from a fear-based mindset.
 Their answers are “either/or,” but never “both.”
-In a poor person’s mindset, they go for security above love, safety before self-expression, and protection over possibility.
+In that person’s mindset, they go for security above love, safety before self-expression, and protection over possibility.

 What about you?
 Are you a possibility theorist or a fear-based thinker?